LeeroyJenks/drag-image/README.md

 # drag-image
-A plugin for jQuery that expands an image within its container and allows for dragging using mouse and touch.
+A jQuery plugin that expands an image within its container and allows for dragging using mouse and touch.

 ##Demo
 [plugins.getdans.info/drag-image](http://plugins.getdans.info/drag-image)